ShaikhAssadullah/SMFVReactions1.2/Vreactions/README.md

 <strong>Admin Tabs:</strong>
 - Admin -> Forum -> VReactions:
-  - General - *Contains the Mod information and tools used.
+  - General - *Contains the Mod information and tools used*.
   - Edit Reactions - *Contains the list of available Reaction smileys.
-Allows you to delete any reaction.
+Allows you to delete any reaction*.
-  - Add Reactions - *Allows you to add new reaction by uploading a new .gif image file.
+  - Add Reactions - *Allows you to add new reaction by uploading a new .gif image file*.

 <strong>Note: Currently, only .gif file is allowed to be uploaded.</strong>